kkokotero/Froovo/README.md

 <img src="./assets/banner.svg" height="300"/>

-**Froovo** is a lightweight, fast, and modular web server designed for modern applications.
-Built with TypeScript and optimized for performance and simplicity.
+**Froovo** is a lightweight, fast and modular web server designed for modern applications.
+It is built in TypeScript and optimized to deliver high performance with a simple yet powerful architecture.

+**Froovo** leverages a library written in C++ (based on uWebSockets.js) to achieve exceptional speeds and high efficiency in connection handling.
+Its main goal is to simplify development on this technology, adding practical functionalities and key enhancements to facilitate the creation of robust and scalable applications.

 **This project has a [CODE_OF_CONDUCT][].**